oasysai/oasysdb/docs/refs/database.md

 Under the hood, OasysDB will query the source table from the last primary key inserted and insert the new data to the index incrementally.

-Incremental insertion is very crucial here because it allows us to insert individual record to the index without rebuilding the entire index which can be very slow.
+Incremental insertion is very crucial here because it allows us to insert an individual record to the index without rebuilding the entire index which can be very slow.